apache/spark/docs/quick-start.md

 Row(value=u'# Apache Spark')
 {% endhighlight %}

 Now let's transform this DataFrame to a new one.
-We will call the `filter` to return a new DataFrame with a subset of the lines in the file.
+We call `filter` to return a new DataFrame with a subset of the lines in the file.

 {% highlight python %}
 >>> linesWithSpark = textFile.filter(textFile.value.contains("Spark"))